Expectancy Theories

 Expectancy theory of motivation

 Another emerging trend is the increasing emphasis on psychological safety and well-being in the workplace.
-Expectancy Theory traditionally focuses on individual performance expectations and desirable outcomes.
+Expectancy Theory traditionally focuses on individual performance expectations and desirable rewards.

-However, future perspectives suggest that organizations need to prioritize employee well-being, mental health, and work-life balance as key drivers of motivation.
+However, future perspectives suggest that organisations need to prioritise employee well-being, mental health, and work-life balance as key drivers of motivation.
 This can be achieved through supportive leadership, flexible work arrangements, and meaningful work assignments.

-Furthermore, as organizations become more diverse and globally connected, future perspectives of expectancy theory highlight the need to consider cultural and individual differences in motivation.
-This includes recognizing that employees from different backgrounds may have distinct perceptions of desirable outcomes and effort-performance expectations.
-Organizations should tailor their motivational strategies to accommodate these differences and foster an inclusive work environment.
+Furthermore, as organisations become more diverse and globally connected, future perspectives of expectancy theory highlight the need to consider cultural and individual differences in motivation.
+This includes recognising that employees from different backgrounds may have distinct perceptions of desirable rewards and effort-performance expectations.
+Organisations should tailor their motivational strategies to accommodate these differences and foster an inclusive work environment.

 It also involves considering the impact of organizational factors, such as job design and social dynamics, on employee motivation.
 By expanding the scope of behavioral alternatives and acknowledging the influence of contextual factors, the theory can provide a more comprehensive framework for understanding and enhancing employee motivation.